n1n1n1q/pao-compile/README.md

 4. Select VirtioFS as your file system for containers

 ### How to run
+If you want to use ssh default password is 'root' in all cases.
+To change it, change enviroment variable SSH_PASSWORD
 1. **Docker**
     Put the project.Dockerfile into your main
     > *via CLI*